Support grows for Monument Avenue memorial honoring African-American heroes

 “These guys got medals of honor in 1865.
 Right away.
 It was such an important battle,” said King.

-king says this pivotal battle slipped from attention in the lost cause and Jim Crow narratives that followed.
+King says this pivotal battle slipped from attention in the lost cause and Jim Crow narratives that followed.

 “Right now, it's only showing the Confederate side, but if we can add the Union side, in particular, these black troops, many of whom were Virginians by the way and most of them were escaped slaves.
 If you put that there, it just strengthens the story being told on Monument Avenue,” King explained.